juanca/blog/articles/react-component-architecture.md

 #### What?

 A redux connected component is another example of a higher-order component which outputs a stateful component.
-However, instead of using `this.state` on an instance of a `React.Component`:
+However, instead of using `this.state` on an instance of a `React.Component`, it applies the following **behaviors**:

-- The higher-order component binds certain `props` to the state of the store.
+- Binds certain `props` to the state of the store.
-- The higher-order component has access to the synchronous setter method for the store (`dispatch`).
+- Provides access to the synchronous setter method for the store (`dispatch`).

-All of their DOM markup was driven by their `props` and internal state.
+A connected component is driven by the store
-A container component is driven by the store: it reads and writes to the store.
+-- it reads and writes to the store -- and uses the **properties interface** of its base component.
-The store is composed of data from the server and other container components.
+Leveraging the store simplifies sharing state information between any components which facilitates building intricate user interfaces.

-These container components are useful in facilitating complex and coupled user interfaces.
+Revisiting the new requirement to the text field:

-The common use case it to connect an existing component with the store in order to display its data via the component's `props` interface.
+1. Programmatically keep track of the value within the `<input>` element (and make it shareable to other components)

 ```javascript
 const mapStateToProps = (state) => {